twidi/django-adv-cache-tag/README.md

 {% endmy_cache %}
 ```

-Each time you update the content of your template and want invalidation, simply change the `internal_version` in your `MyCacheTag` class (or you can use a settings for this)
+Each time you update the content of your template and want invalidation, simply change the `internal_version` in your `MyCacheTag` class (or you can use a settings for this).

 ### Change the cache backend